Risk-based approach workbook

 Examples of how enhanced monitoring is conducted and reviewed for high-risk business relationships:

-For more information on enhanced ongoing monitoring, see Guideline 4: 6.4 Ongoing monitoring of business relationships.
+For more information on enhanced ongoing monitoring, see Ongoing monitoring requirements.

 Glossary and useful links